LBoyle/reason-linux-native/README.md

 **Warning**

 This is my setup for writing linux native apps, using ReasonML syntax instead of OCaml.
-I did this on my workstation, which has bs-platform and reason-cli installed globally, for front-end dev, so far I've had no collisions.
+I did this on my workstation, which has bs-platform and reason-cli installed globally, for front-end dev.

+**It did cause collisions and broke the front-end setup.**

+I'm yet to try containerising or compartmentalising in some way.

+I absolutely need to do both things on one machine, I won't settle for less.

 Install OCaml and the other stuff